OfficeDev/Property-Inspection-Code-Sample/MailAFO/README-Mail.md

-# Property Inspection Code Sample
+# Property Management Code Sample

+> **IMPORTANT NOTE:** You must install the Web Application before the Office Add-in will work.
+During the Web application installation process all of the components and sample data which support the demo are provisioned.
+See the [Install Web Application README](https://github.com/OfficeDev/Property-Inspection-Code-Sample/blob/master/PropertyManagerMyApp/README.md) for complete instructions.

 Office Add-in for Outlook (previously known as a Mail App for Office)
 =====================================================================

 The Office Add-in for Outlook and Outlook Web Access displays data from Office 365 SharePoint lists.
 The Mail App for Office is implemented with two main components.

-- Office Add-in – xml file installed on the O365 tenancy as an Exchange App
+- Office Add-in – xml file installed on the
+-  tenancy as an Exchange App
 - Web pages – Part of the Property Manager web app running on ASP.NET MVC

 These files contain the code which implements the Office Add-in for Outlook: